kelly/OrthoRoute/docs/congestion_ratio.md

 - Betz & Rose, "VPR: A New Packing, Placement and Routing Tool for FPGA Research" (1997)
 - Used in commercial PCB routers (Allegro, Altium) but rarely documented publicly

-OrthoRoute makes this metric explicit and uses it for board-adaptive parameter tuning - a novel approach for PCB routing.
+OrthoRoute makes this metric explicit and uses it for board-adaptive parameter tuning

 ---